 Instruments have a limited dynamic range, i.e., a limited range of optical powers or power spectral densities.
 That limit is not necessarily set by the used photodetector.
 It can also arise from the problem that an intense wavelength component can influence the readings at other wavelengths, e.g. by scattering of light within a grating monochromator or via noise issues in an interferometric spectrum analyzer.
 Therefore, a dynamic range and sensitivity specifications may refer to different limitations:

 - It may simply indicate the minimum amount of optical input power which can be reasonably well detected (e.g. a couple of decibels above the noise level).

 - It may indicate how much weaker a detectable weak signal may be compared with another strong signal.
 That quantity may also depend on the wavelength separation between the two signals.

 There is also a maximum optical input power which the device can tolerate without being damaged.
 Some spectrum analyzers have an optional input attenuator, which one can use for operation at higher power levels.

 As mentioned above, optical spectrum analyzers are often not particularly accurate for measurements of optical power.
 Some instruments, however, can be expected to have a reasonable calibration – in particular, fiber-coupled devices for use with a single-mode fibers.
-For example, in optical fiber communications one may need to accurately determine channel powers.
+For example, in an optical fiber communications network one may need to accurately determine channel powers.